 If an individual with an active HSV-1 infection performs oral sex on their partner they can transfer the infection to their partner’s genitals, causing genital herpes.
 HSV-1 transmitted during fellatio, cunnilingus, or analingus is a case of genital herpes.

-HSV-2 is usually the strain of herpes responsible for causing genital herpes, but cases caused by HSV-1 are becoming common, too.
+HSV-2 is usually the strain of herpes responsible for causing genital herpes, but genital cases caused by HSV-1 are becoming more common as oral sex is becoming less taboo.
 Approximately one-fifth of the U.S. population older than the age of 13 has genital herpes.
-Genital herpes is most commonly spread during vaginal or anal sex, however an individual with genital herpes can spread it to their partner’s mouth, causing them to contract oral herpes.
+Genital herpes is most commonly spread during vaginal or anal sex, however, an individual with genital herpes can spread it to their partner’s mouth, causing them to contract oral herpes.

 Genital herpes symptoms include painful sores or lesions that begin as fluid-filled blisters that crust over as time passes.
 They can appear on or near the genitals, buttocks, thighs and anus.